byui-cit-internship/VmProjectBFF/vmProjectBackend/README.md

 Note to Developer:

-1. The Launch Url is changed  to : "api/VmApi" and it is changed in the launchSettings.json if it needs to be change din the future.
+1. The Launch Url is changed  to : "api/VmApi" and it is changed in the launchSettings.json if it needs to be changed in the future.

 Model class: